leonorae/HereItIs/PAGE_TESTING.md

 ## 5. Add artist:
 ### Page Title
-Add Event:
+Add Artist:

 ### Page Description
-This page allows the user to create a new event and will prompt for event details.
+This page allows the user to create a new artist and will prompt for artist details.

+[Insert mockup or hand-drawn image here]

 ### Data needed to render the page
+- Webform requesting artist details
-- User details (username, name, email, location)
+- Artist details (name, type, etc.)

 ### Link destinations for the page
-- link back to homepage
+- Link back to homepage
+- List of artist

 ### List of tests for verifying the rendering of the page
+1. Form with correct questions
+   - User able to add new artist with correct form
+2. Attempt complete message after new data entry
+3. Correct link to the destination page

 ## 6. List of artist: